GeoLawWatch: Tracking Weather & Climate Legislation

 1 Weather Modification; Emergency Cloud Seeding.
 RSA 12-F:1 is repealed and reenacted to read as follows:

 II.
-Prior to engaging in cloud seeding, the state shall conduct a 14-day environmental review, assessing potential risks and benefits, and ensuring that the activities will not result in harm to the environment, public health, or wildlife.
+Prior to engaging in cloud seeding, the entity seeking to conduct the activity shall conduct an environmental review, assessing potential risks and benefits, and ensuring that the activities will not result in harm to the environment, public health, or wildlife.
+The review shall be submitted to the department of environmental services.
+The department may reject the activity if the environmental review demonstrates, or the department determines, the activity will result in harm to the environment, public health, or wildlife.

-(a) Place a public notice in at least 4 newspapers within the state and on the departmental Internet website informing the public of the date and type of the proposed weather modification program or experimentation events within the state.
+(a) Place a public notice in at least 4 newspapers within the state and on the departmental internet website informing the public of the date and type of the proposed cloud seeding activities within the state.

-(b) Disclose to the public the chemical compounds and technologies to be used in the proposed weather modification program or experimentation events in the state, including the effects of the program or experimentation on human health, what wildlife and wildlife habitats may be affected, and the source of funding to perform such program or experimentation.
+(b) Disclose to the public the chemical compounds and technologies to be used in the proposed activities in the state, including the effects of the program on human health, what wildlife and wildlife habitats may be affected, and the source of funding to perform such activities.

 2 Effective Date.
 This act shall take effect 60 days after its passage.